-(Lower Division) (ii) At least grade C for all the course units whose credits will add up to at least 106
+(Lower Division) (ii) At least grade C for all the course units whose credits will

 Award of classes will be decided by the Board of Examiners using the above criteria as guidelines

 18. REQUIREMENTS TO PASS THE B.Sc.
 Hons.
 DEGREE BY SPECIALIZING A SUBJECT AREA